microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 Please ensure that you successfully passed [challenge 1](../../Readme.md#challenge-1) before continuing with this challenge.

-In this challenge you will successfully onboard your Windows and Linux Virtual Machines to a centralized Recovery Services Vault and leverage Azure Backup Center to Protect with Backup in Azure.
+In this challenge, you will successfully onboard your Windows and Linux Virtual Machines to a centralized Recovery Services Vault and leverage Azure Backup Center to Protect with Backup in Azure.

 ### Actions

 * Task 1: Deploy a Windows Server 2022 VM in Germany West Central Resource Group.
 Please use the "Data Science Virtual Machine - Windows 2022" image from the market place.
 > **Note:** The 'Data Science Virtual Machine (DSVM)' is a 'Windows Server 2022 with Containers' VM that has several popular tools for data exploration, analysis, modeling & development pre installed.
 > You will to use Microsoft SQL Server Management Studio to connect to the database and Storage Explorer to the storage Account.
-* Task 2: Deploy a Ubuntu Server VM in Sweden Central Resource Group
+* Task 2: Deploy a Ubuntu Server VM in Sweden Central Resource Group.
 * Task 3: Deploy a azure sql database server with a database containing the sample data of AdventureWorksLT.
 * Task 4: From the Data Science Windows Server VM, connect to the database  and to the storage account.
-* Task 5: Create a blob container and upload a sample file to it
+* Task 5: Create a blob container and upload a sample file to it.
-* Task 6: Enable Azure Backup for both VMs
+* Task 6: Enable Azure Backup for both VMs.
-* Task 7: Restore a VM in Azure
+* Task 7: Restore a VM in Azure.
-* Delete and restore the sample blob file
+* Delete and restore the sample blob file.

 ### Task 1: Create a new Virtual Machine in Azure Region Germany West Central